kutec/simbo.github.io/_posts/2014-03-07-external-repositories-within-your-github-page.md

 layout: post
 title: External repositories within your GitHub page
 ---
-Using submodules you can include external repositories into your repository.
+Using git submodules you can include external repositories into your repository.
 I'm using this technique to include demos of some of my projects into my GitHub page.
 Here's a quick overview on how to manage this.

 > Make sure you use the `https://` read-only URL for your submodules, including nested submodules.
 You can make this change in your *.gitmodules* file.
->
 > Submodules must also be served from public repositories, as the Pages server cannot access private repositories.
 > <cite>[GitHub Help: Using submodules in pages](https://help.github.com/articles/using-submodules-with-pages)</cite>